 In this work, we present uWave to address these challenges and focus on gestures without regard to finger movement, such as sign languages.
 Our goal is to support efficient personalized gesture recognition on a wide range of devices, in particular, on resource-constrained systems.
-Unlike statistical methods [4], uWave only requires a single training sample to start; unlike computer vision-based methods [7], uWave only employs a three-axis accelerometer that has already appeared in numerous consumer electronics, e.g. Nintendo Wii remote, and mobile device, e.g. Apple iPhone. uWave matches the accelerometer readings for an unknown gesture with those for a vocabulary of known gestures, or templates, based on dynamic time warping (DTW) [8]. uWave is efficient and thus amenable to implementation on resource-constrained platforms.
-We have implemented multiple prototypes of uWave on various platforms, including Smartphones, microcontroller, and the Nintendo Wii remote hardware [9].
-Our measurement shows that uWave recognizes a gesture from an eight-gesture vocabulary in 2ms on a modern laptop, 4ms on a Pocket PC, and 300ms on a 16bit microcontroller, without any complicated optimization.
+Unlike statisJehan Wickramasuriya and Venu Vasudevan Pervasive Platforms & Architectures Lab Applications & Software Research Center Motorola Labs {jehan,venu}@motorola.com tical methods [6], uWave only requires a single training sample to start; unlike computer vision-based methods [16], uWave only employs a three-axis accelerometer that has already appeared in numerous consumer electronics, e.g. Nintendo Wii remote, and mobile device, e.g. Apple iPhone. uWave matches the accelerometer readings for an unknown gesture with those for a vocabulary of known gestures, or templates, based on dynamic time warping (DTW) [10]. uWave is efficient and thus amenable to implementation on resource-constrained platforms.
+We have implemented a prototype of uWave using the Nintendo Wii remote hardware [11].
+Our measurement shows that uWave recognizes a gesture from an eight-gesture vocabulary in 2ms on a modern laptop, 4ms on a Pocket PC, and 300ms on a 16-bit microcontroller, without any complicated optimization.

-We evaluate uWave with a gesture vocabulary identified by a Nokia research [4] for which we have collected a library of 4480 gestures from eight participants over multiple weeks.
-The evaluation shows that uWave achieves accuracy of 98.6% and 93.5% with and without template adaptation, respectively, for user-dependent gesture recognition.
-The accuracy is the best for accelerometer-based user-dependent gesture recognition.
-Moreover, our evaluation data set is also the largest and most extensive in published studies, to the best of our knowledge.
+We evaluate uWave with a pre-defined vocabulary of simple gestures reported in [6] and with a library of 4480 gestures collected from eight participants over multiple weeks.
+The study shows that uWave achieves accuracy of 98.6% with template adaptation and 93.5% without template adaptation for user-dependent gesture recognition.
+It also shows uWave is much less successful for user-independent recognition (75% accuracy).

-In summary, we make the following contributions.
+In summary, we make the following original technical contributions.

-- We present uWave, an efficient gesture recognition method based on a single accelerometer using dynamic time warping (DTW). uWave requires a single training sample per vocabulary gesture. - We show that there are considerable variations in gestures collected over a long time and in gestures collected from multiple users; we highlight the importance of adaptive and user-dependent recognition. - We report an extensive evaluation of uWave with over 4000 gesture samples collected from eight users over multiple weeks for a predefined vocabulary of eight gesture patterns.
+- We present uWave, an efficient gesture recognition method based on a single accelerometer, quantization, and dynamic time warping (DTW). uWave requires a single training sample per vocabulary gesture.
+We also present two simple adaptation methods to accommodate gesture variations over the time. - We show that there are considerable variations in gestures collected over long time and in gestures collected from multiple users; we highlight the importance of adaptive and user dependent recognition. - We report an extensive evaluation of uWave with over 4000 gesture samples collected from eight users over multiple weeks for a predefined vocabulary of simple gestures.
+The evaluation shows that uWave is very effective and efficient for user-dependent recognition.